 Anvilicious: Whatever way the Aesop is taken, it seems Ponyville does not take kindly to boasting.
 Or lying.

-Broken Base: While Trixie herself was well-received, the episode itself is polarizing, due to the reasons listed under Designated Villain.
+Broken Base: While Trixie herself was well-received in her majority, the episode itself is polarizing, due to the reasons listed under Designated Villain.
 Some love the episode specifically because it introduced Trixie and just like it for its own merits, others hate it for the mentioned problems.

 Fridge Brilliance: It's fortunate for the episode's aesop that Fluttershy wasn't around when Snips and Snails brought the Ursa Minor to town, seeing as how she's great with all animals except dragons.